citp/privacy-policy-historical/a/ag/agl/agl.com.au.md

 Under the Principles, you usually have the right to obtain a copy of any personal information which AGL Energy holds about you and to advise us of any perceived inaccuracy.
 We will consider any recommendation by you to change or correct information and advise you of the action taken.
 You may request to access your personal information by contacting us at the number or address set out below.
 Depending upon the personal information you seek, you may be asked:

-  * To complete an Information Request Form;
+  * to complete an Information Request Form;
-  * To verify your identity in writing; and/or
+  * to verify your identity in writing; and/or;
-  * If the inquiry involves extensive administration time or resources, to pay a fee.
+  * if the inquiry involves extensive administration time or resources, to pay a fee.
 If this is the case, we will advise the likely cost in advance and can help refine your request if required.